We’re sharing a summary of the Wi-Fi platform features and updates that GlobalReach has made available throughout Q2 2020.

 The new integration means that we’re able to smoothly authorise subscribers onto any network using MIST.
 To complete the secure onboarding process, the MIST cloud platform will authorise any subscribers that have been authenticated by GlobalReach.

-A reminder that the GlobalReach Wi-Fi management platform also supports Ruckus, Meraki and Cisco access points.
+A reminder that the GlobalReach Wi-Fi platform also supports Ruckus, Meraki and Cisco access points.

 Contact us to support your network today.

-We launched a new tool to help manage safe social distancing as offices and venues reopen after lockdown.
+We also added a new tool to our Wi-Fi platform features to help manage safe social distancing as offices and venues reopen after lockdown.

 Find out how to support your venues or public spaces here.